WillXing/WillXing.github.io/all_collections/_posts/misc/2020-07-29-sociable-solitary-unit-test.md

 date: 2020-07-29T00:00:00Z
 ---

-Most developers nowadays are doing TDD, as for me, I have been doing TDD for years.
+Most developers nowadays are doing [test driven development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD), as for me, I have been doing TDD for years.
 Also I've been TDD with different people and heard about different thoughts about test.

 ## Test Pyramid